Use code ESIMDB15 for 15% discount. Limited time only.

 Bought a 5gb package which worked fine for a while but ceased working after 1.8gb was used.
 Made numerous attempts to contact their non existent customer support without success.
 Situation is they have my money so I can F**** off

-There are more than 100 travel eSIM brands available for use in Ireland, with over 5,400 prepaid data plans.
-This wide range of options makes it easy for travelers to find an eSIM that suits their needs.
+There are over 100 travel eSIM providers available for use in Ireland, and more than 5,800 prepaid data plans.
+That wide variety of options makes it easy for travelers to find an eSIM that suits their needs.

 In Ireland, the primary Mobile Network Operators (MNOs) are: